 - Inquiries.
 When someone checks your credit, it shows up as an inquiry.
 A "hard" inquiry occurs when you apply for a line of credit and a company checks your report.
 A "soft" inquiry is initiated by a lender, usually for a promotion or an annual review.
-Soft inquiries are not viewably by others and do not affect your score.
+Soft inquiries are not viewable by others and do not affect your score.

 How can you improve your credit?